SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement: Experiments

-\paragraph{SoTA performance over 7B reasoning models} As shown in Table~\ref{tab: main exp}, \ours-7B shows a significant improvement in average performance across the eight benchmarks compared to the base model Qwen2.5-VL-7B-Instruct, with the average performance increasing from 59.69 to 63.89.
-Compared to \ours-Random11k, which is trained with the same data size using random sampling, our method shows significant advantages across all benchmarks, indicating the effectiveness and importance of MCTS-based sample selection.
-Furthermore, \ours-7B also outperforms reasoning models that primarily achieve performance enhancement through extensive knowledge distillation (such as LLaVA-CoT-11B, Mulberry-7B, Vision-R1-7B, and OpenVLThinker-7B) with the closest average performance to GPT-4o.
+\paragraph{SoTA performance over both 7B and 72B models} As shown in Table~\ref{tab: main exp}, \ours-7B and \ours-72B show a significant improvement in average performance across the eight benchmarks compared to the base model Qwen2.5-VL-7B-Instruct and Qwen2.5-VL-72B-Instruct, with the average performance increasing from 59.69 to 63.89 and 68.25 to 72.67, respectively. \ours-7B also outperforms reasoning models that primarily achieve performance enhancement through extensive knowledge distillation (such as LLaVA-CoT-11B, Mulberry-7B, Vision-R1-7B, and OpenVLThinker-7B) with the closest average performance to GPT-4o.
 Compared to MM-EUREKA-Qwen-7B, which does not involve SFT knowledge distillation but adopts a larger RL training dataset, our model consistently outperforms across all benchmarks, highlighting the importance of high-quality data filtering before training, and the effectiveness of the proposed MCTS-based filtering.
-From the perspective of individual benchmarks, our method achieves the highest scores among 7B-level models on six out of the eight benchmarks.
-The only exceptions are the MMMU and MathVerse benchmarks, where we slightly lag behind Mulberry-7B and Vision-R1-7B that focused on a narrower range of tasks, respectively.
-Remarkably, our model achieves the SoTA accuracy of \textbf{75.1} on the MathVista benchmark, surpassing larger open-sourced VLMs, GPT-4o, and O1.
+For more discussion between offline and online data filtration, please refer to Section~\ref{sec: offline online}.
+Analyzing individual benchmarks, \ours-7B achieves best performance among all 7B-scale models on six out of eight benchmarks, with only marginal gaps behind InternVL2.5-7B on MMBench and MM-Vet.
+In addition, \ours-72B outperforms all existing open-source vision-language models across six benchmarks.
+Notably, \ours-7B attains SoTA accuracy of \textbf{75.1} on MathVista, exceeding both GPT-4o and o1. \ours-72B further advances the frontier, reaching \textbf{79.7} on MathVista and \textbf{64.3} on MathVerse, establishing new SoTA on both benchmarks.

+\paragraph{Effectiveness of MCTS-based sample selection} Compared to training on an equal number of randomly selected samples from the full 70K dataset (\ours-7B-Random11k and \ours-72B-Random7.5k), \ours-7B and \ours-72B demonstrate a clear advantage across eight benchmarks, with average performance improvements of 5.4\% at the 7B scale and 4.4\% at the 72B scale.
+These results further show the importance of MCTS-based sample selection.